mickfuzz/makecode-platformer-101/learningDimensions.md

 * **Examples in our Game Patterns:**  [Add Player Lives](addLives),

 ### Variables
-* **Description:** Variables are a kind of data that involves storing, retrieving, and updating values.
+* **Description:** Variables are a kind of data that allow storing, retrieving, and updating values.

 * **Why is it needed :** Variables are useful when we know something may change when our program is running.
 For example if we create more than one level, we can create a variable called level and increase this each time a player progresses.